jlangch/venice/doc/readme/start.md

   - extract some example Venice scripts
   - creates a launcher `repl.bat` for Windows and `repl.sh` for all other OS

-Now a Venice REPL can be started simply by executing the launcher.
+Now the Venice REPL can be started simply by executing the launcher.

 on Windows: